ZoomRepo/recipe-repository/README.md

 `ELASTICSEARCH_PASSWORD` environment variable before starting the container so the secret is never written to disk in plain text.

+If you set only the password, the application defaults to the `elastic` superuser for you.
+Override `ELASTICSEARCH_USERNAME` if you prefer a different role with scoped privileges.

 Configure both the scraper and web application with matching credentials.
 Environment variables are the preferred mechanism so secrets remain outside of version control.
 The repository includes a `.env.example` template covering the